bshirani/gocryptotrader/backtester/report/README.md

 # GoCryptoTrader Backtester: Report package

-This report package is part of the GoCryptoTrader codebase.

 ## Report package overview

 The report package helps generates the output under the `results` folder.